Codex Sangallensis 381

-The Codex Sangallensis 381 (Signature Cod.
+Codex Sangallensis 381 (Signature Cod.
 Sang.
 381) is an early medieval music manuscript, produced in the abbey of St. Gallen and stored in the Abbey Library in St. Gallen.
-The manuscript is known for its exhaustive collection of so-called tropes, verses, and sequences.
-Together with the Cod.
+The manuscript is known for its extensive collection of so-called tropes, verses, and sequences.
+Together with Cod.
 Sang.
-484, this manuscript makes an important contribution to one of the most exhaustive collections of such compositions in the East Frankish kingdom and thus plays an important role in the history of music.
+484, this manuscript is an important contribution to one of the most extensive collections of such compositions in the East Frankish kingdom and thus plays an important role in the history of music.

 Description

 With a surface area of just 14.5cm x 11.5cm, the manuscript is of a smaller format than most of its contemporaries.
-Its contents are stretched to 500 pages, for which parchment was used as a writing material.
-Mainly the edges of either goat, sheep or rarely calf skins were used.
+Its contents cover 500 pages, for which parchment was used as the writing material.
+Parchment consists mainly of goat, sheep or rarely calf skins.
 The manuscript was rebound in the 15th century and was restored in 1992.
 The binding consists of two beech plates with dark-brown leather over the spine.
-The composition of the manuscript is attributed to one main scribe and collector of the 10th century, to whom the authorship of the codex is assigned, even though additional scribes added further material and corrections until the 13th century.
+The copying and compilation of the manuscript is attributed to one main scribe and compiler of the 10th century, with additional scribes adding further material and making corrections until the 13th century.